hashicorp/nomad/website/source/guides/security/vault-pki-integration.html.md

 ## Challenge

-Secure your Nomad cluster with mTLS.
+Secure your existing Nomad cluster with mTLS.
 Configure a root and intermediate CA in Vault and ensure (with the help of Consul Template) that you are periodically renewing your X.509 certificates on all nodes to maintain a healthy cluster state.

 ## Solution